Hygiene and Sanitation

 Washing hands with soap stops the spread of disease.
 People build simple handwashing devices that save water…and lives.

 Clean water in dirty containers becomes dirty water.
 Families learn to keep water safe from collection to consumption.

 Washing dishes and drying them in the sun, away from animals, helps stop the spread of harmful pathogens.

 Building and using a simple latrine separates people from poop, drastically decreasing water-borne diseases.
 It also provides safety and dignity.

 Keeping the household environment clear of trash and feces discourages germs, keeps people safer, and helps people take more pride in their home.

-When a household demonstrates all these elements, it is awarded a Healthy Home Certificate.
-These certificates are a well-deserved symbol of accomplishment, and the family feels better already.
+When a household demonstrates all these elements, it is awarded a Healthy Home Certificate, which is displayed proudly as a symbol of accomplishment.

 Agents of change in Healthy Schools.